masoumim/photo-caption/README.md

 **Database:** PostgreSQL / Heroku

-**Passport.js:** Authentication middleware for Node.js, used for authenticting users at login
+**Passport.js:** Authentication middleware for Node.js, used for authenticating users at login

 **bcrypt:** A password-hashing function, used to hash and salt plaintext passwords before they are saved to database